chengzhycn/nvim_config/README.md

 * [LeaderF](https://github.com/Yggdroot/LeaderF) - An efficient fuzzy finder that helps to locate files, buffers, mrus, gtags, etc.

+* [alpha-nvim](https://github.com/goolord/alpha-nvim) - A fast and fully customizable greeter for neovim

 ### Notice

 Leaderf requires python support(see [Leaderf#Requirements](https://github.com/Yggdroot/LeaderF#requirements)).
 We can check this by using command beblow in vim: